 Living unapologetically means that you do what is best for you and don’t have to ask for permission or wait for approval to do what you want.
 To put it simply, you take charge of your life and own it.

 There will never be a more convenient time for you to learn how to become unapologetically yourself than right now.
 You can’t say you will start tomorrow, next month, or next year.
 That is not promised to us.

 - You try to impress yourself, not others

 “If you are happy doing what you love, nobody can tell you that you are not successful”Harry Styles

-You no longer have to wait for someone else to congratulate you or part you on the back to confirm that you have succeeded because you know your worth.
+You no longer have to wait for someone else to compliment, congratulate, or part you on the back to confirm that you have succeeded because you already know your worth and abilities.